microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-01.md

 1. In the `docker-compose.yaml` file, update the password for the SQL Server & the connection string for the database in the web app.

+    - There are 3 places in the Docker Compose file where you need to update the password for the SQL Server
+      - The environment variables for the database container
+      - The health check for the database container
+      - The environment variables for the web app container

 1. Run the following command to build & run the application & database.

     ```shell